Chasen-Jeffries/Chasen-Jeffries/README.md

 ## Hello! 👋 I am Chasen Jeffries

-I am a 3rd year PhD student at Claremont Graduate University, specializing in International Political Economy and Computational Analytics.
+I bring my unique blend of expertise in International relations and political science with cutting-edge analytics skills to find new ways to solve big political and economic problems.

 ---